Clarinda

 Clarinda has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects that could impact this region.
+AreaSearch has identified 17 projects that could impact the region.
 Notable ones include Monash Medical Centre Redevelopment, Canterbury Gardens Estate, Kingston Heath Residential Estate, and Talbot Village (Former Talbot Quarry).
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.